Smoked Turkey and Spring Wild Edibles

-For more information on Pratt Refuge visit: https://vlt.org/featured-properties/pratt-refuge/
+For more information on North Branch Nature Center visit: https://northbranchnaturecenter.org/

 From wild food tastings to on-farm workshops, our events bring the community together around good food and conversation.
 Our newsletter gives you early access to all our upcoming events—so you can plan ahead and join the fun.